justinjakowski/caf-samples/vmware-to-azure-migration-scenario.md

     ![Migration process](/media/vmware-to-azure-migration-scenario/onpremises-vmwarehcx-azure.png)

+> ![NOTE]
-> Note: NSX-T is not a requirement, most environments will have standard VDS-based networking
+>  NSX-T is not a requirement, most environments will have standard VDS-based networking

 ## Scenarios steps